The Ultimate Guide to Bodybuilding Cutting Diets

 Maintaining proper hydration during workouts is essential for performance and recovery.
 In addition to regular water intake, consider consuming fluids that contain electrolytes to replace those lost through sweat.
 Electrolytes such as sodium, potassium, and magnesium help regulate fluid balance, muscle contraction, and nerve function.
 Sports drinks, coconut water, or electrolyte-enhanced water can be beneficial during intense workouts or prolonged periods of physical activity.

-See also Effective Diet Plan to Build Muscle and Lose Fat
+See also Effective Ways to Lose Weight and Build Muscle

 Supplements for Cutting